Mario Paint: Gameplay

-In the animation and drawing features, stamps can be added to each painting and frame, which 120 existing ones included in the software.
-There is a stamp editor that, via a large tile grid, allows the user to create new stamps or edit existing ones, with the same 15 colors for the drawing section usable in the stamp editor.
-Up to 15 user-made stamps can be saved to a "personal stamp database."
+In the animation and drawing features, stamps can be added to each painting and frame, with 120 existing stamps included in the software.
+There is a stamp editor that allows the user to create new stamps or edit existing ones via a large tile grid, with the same 15 colors from the drawing board usable in the stamp editor.
+Up to 15 user-made stamps can be saved to a "personal stamp database".
 There are also text stamps, such as English, Hiragana, Katakana, and Kanji characters, that can be added and changed in size and color.

-The music composition tool allows users to write pieces either in common time or triple time.
-There are 15 instruments samples to use that are notated with different icons, including eight melodic sounds (a piano represented by Mario's head, a bell sound represented by a power star, a trumpet represented by a fire flower, a Game Boy sound represented by an icon of the handheld console, a horn section sample represented by a goose, a guitar sound represented by a jet, and an organ represented by a car), three percussion sounds (a bass drum represented by a mushroom, a wooden block represented by a ship, and a bass pluck represented by a heart), and five sound effects of Yoshi's zip, a dog bark, a cat meow, a pig oink, and a baby hiccup.
-The icons are added to a treble clef, and notes that can be added are limited to a range from the B below middle C to high G. Additionally, since no flats or sharps can be added, pieces are restricted to notes of the C Major/A Minor scale.
-Other limitations include composing only in quarter notes, a maximum number of three notes on a beat, and a maximum number of measures a song can last (for 4/4 songs, it's 24 bars, and for 3/4 songs, it's 32).
+The music composer allows users to write pieces either in common time or triple time.
+There are 15 instruments samples to use that are notated with different icons, including eight melodic sounds (a piano represented by Mario's head, a bell sound represented by a Power Star, a trumpet represented by a Fire Flower, a pulse wave represented by the Game Boy, a horn section sample represented by a goose, a guitar sound represented by an airliner, and an organ represented by a car), three percussion sounds (a bass drum represented by a Super Mushroom, a woodblock represented by a ship, and a bass pluck represented by a heart), and five sound effects (Yoshi's zip, a dog bark, a cat meow, a pig oink, and a baby hiccup).
+The icons are added to a treble clef.
+Notes that can be added are limited to a range from the B below middle C to high G. Since no flats or sharps can be added, pieces are restricted to notes of the C major/A minor scale.
+Other limitations include composing only in quarter notes, a maximum number of three notes on a beat, and a maximum number of measures a song can last (24 bars for 4/4 songs, and 32 bars for 3/4 songs).
 Pieces made in the composition tool can be played in the animation and coloring book modes.

+Development

+The game was released in the United States on August 17, 1992.